future-isnotdefined/battleship/README.md

 its a turn based game

-peer to peer version works only on linux
+peer to peer version designed for linux